labhracorgi/cowtypemevis_gui/README.md

 ## How to setup:
 1. Start MeVisLab
-2. Open MeVisLab script ("gui_naming_types.mlab") and you will most likely see errors due to missing or non-existing file paths.
-These errors occur since MeVisLab calls "initial" and "wake-up" Python code.
-So if you don't trust this git and its code, you should just quit now or run it in a safe environment.
+2. Open MeVisLab script ("gui_naming_types.mlab") and you will most likely see errors due to missing or non-existing file paths. ***These errors occur since MeVisLab calls "initial" and "wake-up" Python code.
+So if you don't trust this git and its code, you should just quit now or run it in a safe environment.***
 3. Re-open MeVisLab edited script ("gui_naming_types.mlab") and start to classify images.
-To continue to the next image press "Execute" in the RunPythonCode module in the "MAIN" code segment; not "initial" or "wake-up".
+4. To continue to the next image press "Execute" in the RunPythonCode module in the "MAIN" code segment; not "initial" or "wake-up".
+Continue like this until the program says it is done and an insignificant "error" stops the code.
-4. Collect all intermediate csv files to a larger one by running "pandas_collecter.py".
+5. Collect all intermediate csv files to a larger one by running "pandas_collecter.py".
-5. Translate the results to something more easily manageable (also csv format) by using one of the parsers.
+6. Translate the results to something more easily manageable (also csv format) by using one of the parsers.

 ### Remarks:
 The GUI might be a little buggy regarding its buttons in the View3D module in MeVisLab.
 Suspect that the issue arose from zooming, but no workaround has been tempted, yet.
 The buttons in the View2D should still work.
 When every image has been typeset, then an error will show that there is no more images.
 Lastly, the GUI should remember old types (if you haven't deleted the individual csv files) and remember which image you were trying to typeset through the cache.
 The cache can be manually changed as well as the other csv files.
 Every image could take between 1-5 minutes to typeset properly.